shehabs010/Stc-games/Notes.md

      4- Features Section => i made it change its data randomly 5- Most Recommendation section # Note
         [
-            See All Link redirect you to Listing page i create it
+            See All-  Link redirect you to Listing page i create it
         ]

-     6- Most Popular the same behviour like perv section
+     6- Most Popular - the same behviour like perv section

 # List =>